-- 2018: The report of 2018 acknowledges in a very broad manner that "parties in disputes rarely resort to alternative dispute resolution, on which more awareness raising and promotion is required."
-116 - 2019: The report of 2019 is the first report which explicitly mentions arbitration as an ADR mechanism.
+- 2018: The report of 2018 acknowledges in a very broad manner that "parties in disputes rarely resort to alternative dispute resolution, on which more awareness raising and promotion is required." - 2019: The report of 2019 is the first report which explicitly mentions arbitration as an ADR mechanism.
 According to the report "efforts are needed to promote the use of alternative dispute resolution.
-Arbitration is still not considered as a viable tool to ensure justice, either by parties or by the courts".
-117 - 2020: The report of 2020 again only reconfirms the findings of the previous reports by stating that "efforts are needed to further promote the use of alternative dispute resolution, including through the relevant chambers".
-118
+Arbitration is still not considered as a viable tool to ensure justice, either by parties or by the courts". - 2020: The report of 2020 again only reconfirms the findings of the previous reports by stating that "efforts are needed to further promote the use of alternative dispute resolution, including through the relevant chambers". - 2021: The same can be concluded for the report of 2021, which established that "permanent efforts are needed to promote the use of alternative dispute resolution including for commercial cases". - 2022: Again, the same recommendation was repeated in the report of 2022: "Work is needed to continuously promote mediation and the use of other alternative dispute resolution methods, including through the relevant chambers, the Academy for Judges and Prosecutors, and the Association of Judges".